Sneaks-Community/Shavit-Scrollmode-Warning/README.md

 Translations included for customizable warn messages, PR's for other languages welcome!

 # Compilation Dependencies
-Compilation dependencies may update at any time, so I will not include them in this repo.
+Compilation dependencies may update at any time, so they will not be included in this repo.
 Always be sure to have the latest includes.

 [Shavit's Bhoptimer](https://github.com/shavitush/bhoptimer)